Filing a complaint

 - any board, commission or council, or other body or office, established to perform a governmental function.

-- New Brunswick’s cities (Bathurst, Campbellton, Dieppe, Edmundston, Fredericton, Miramichi, Moncton, Saint John), municipalities subject to the Act (Atholville, Charlo, Dalhousie, Eel River Crossing, Rexton, Richibucto, Shediac, Tide Head) as well as the following Regional Service Commissions: 1, 2, 3, 5, 6, 7, 9 and 11;
+- New Brunswick’s cities (Bathurst, Campbellton, Dieppe, Edmundston, Fredericton, Miramichi, Moncton, Saint John), municipalities subject to the Act (Atholville, Charlo, Dalhousie, Eel River Dundee, Rexton, Richibucto, Shediac, Tide Head) as well as the following Regional Service Commissions: 1, 2, 3, 5, 6, 7, 9 and 11;

 - private or other bodies that provide services on behalf of the provincial government.

 - The Official Languages Act of New Brunswick does not apply to the English and French sections of the Department of Education and Early Childhood Development.

 Can the Commissioner conduct investigations concerning businesses in the private sector?